The Team

 Nobody heals in isolation

 Healing that goes to the root requires more than one set of hands.
-Payam works with a small, carefully assembled group of practitioners — each one chosen for depth of training, personal integrity, and lived experience of the work.
+Payam works with a small, carefully assembled group of practitioners — each one chosen for depth of training, personal integrity, and visceral experience of the work.

 A Village not a clinic

-Traditional healing never happened in isolation.
-The person in need was held by the elders, the healers, the family, the community — carried through the passage and back into a reorganised life by people who knew them, who had done their own work, and who understood what genuine healing requires.
-That infrastructure does not exist in the West.
-This team is the closest equivalent we can build.
+The person crossing the threshold was held by elders, healers, family, and community — carried through the passage and back into life by people who knew the terrain, had done their own work, and understood what genuine healing requires.

 How the team works